mikaelvesavuori/minibook-better-apis/README.md

 So: We need to get back some of that control so the totality does not look more like chaos than whatever it is that we are attempting to do.

 At the end of the day, our work is about supporting the shared goals (business, organization, or personal goals, if it's a pet project) and letting us stay safe, sound, and happy working professionals while doing so.

+## Prior art

+You might be interested in [microservices-testing-workshop](https://github.com/mikaelvesavuori/microservices-testing-workshop) for a similar "workshop + demo" approach but focusing on testing an event-driven serverless application.

+There's also a previous piece of work you can look at: [multicloud-serverless-canary](https://github.com/mikaelvesavuori/multicloud-serverless-canary), which might pique your interest if you want to see more on the Azure and GCP side of CI and canaries.